Deliverability: Status and failure

 If a delivery object is already locked when a second execution thread receives a webhook, then that second execution thread will “block” or wait until the lock is released by the first execution thread.

 This technique effectively synchronizes all webhook processing across a single delivery.
 These webhooks are forced effectively all to execute in serial.
-In this way, we exorcise many ghosts from our system by minimizing data contention between execution threads.
+In this way, we exorcise many ghosts from our system by minimizing Unknown Node link between execution threads.

 Next up